 - Ocean acidification may affect many marine organisms within the next 20 years and could alter marine ecosystems and fisheries.

 The annual mean atmospheric CO2 concentration reached 397 ppm in 2014, which is 40% above the pre-industrial level (280 ppm); half of that increase has occurred in the last 30 years.
-Over the same time period ocean pH has been reduced from 8.2 to below 8.1, which corresponds to an increase of about 30% in ocean acidity (defined here as the hydrogen ion concentration).
+Over the same time period ocean pH has been reduced from 8.2 to below 8.1, which corresponds to an increase of 26% in ocean acidity (defined here as the hydrogen ion concentration).
 This change has occurred at rates ranging between –0.0014 and –0.0024 per year, which is about a hundred times faster than any change in acidity experienced during the last 55 million years [i].

 The measured reduction in surface pH in the surface mixed layer (depths to 100 metre) are consistent with that calculated on the basis of increasing atmospheric CO2 concentrations, assuming thermodynamic equilibrium between the surface ocean and the atmosphere [ii].